CSamWhiteman/maloja-manual-scrobbler/README.md

 # Maloja Manual Scrobbler

-A simple python and Flask web all to manually scrobble songs to a Maloja instance.
+A python and Flask web all to manually scrobble songs to a Maloja instance.

 Searches Musicbrainz database to help fill form.

+Set up: Navigate to Options page and input your Maloja service URL and API Key.